Adam-Hensley/Monolith/index.md

 If players prefer to create a character without a background, reference the chart on pages 32-33.
 Players will roll their stats as normal, roll 1d6 HP, and reference the chart according to their highest stat and their HP.
 This will give them a starting package that may include weapons, powers, equipment, and other character features.

 # 1. Mercenary

-### Tags
-[Intimidating] [Old Nemesis]
+[intimidating] [old nemesis]

+## Mercenary Dossier

 ### Profile
 You and your crew fought for the highest bidder, not for any sort of ideology.
 Unless that ideology was lots of creds.

 ### Starting Gear
+- Old crew emblem
-Old crew emblem, combat knife (d6) or 2 flash grenades, utility belt.
+- Combat Knife (d6) or 2 flash grenades
+- Utility Belt

 ### Group Debt
 *If you are the oldest player at the table, the party owes 10k to...*

 **The Black Carapace Syndicate.** The insectoid crime lord, Narakata the Ninety-ninth, wants you to repay a gambling debt, preferably in the form illegal goods or rare artifacts, which will count as double their value in repaying this debt.

+## Hit Protection

 |    D6    | Signature Weapon                                             |
 | :------: | ------------------------------------------------------------ |